The Pulse of K-Entertainment

 What is the Buldak Crawl at Coachella 2026?

 The Buldak Crawl is Coachella 2026's festival-wide food challenge built around Samyang Foods' Buldak brand.
-Instead of one booth, attendees are directed to participating vendors including Prince Street Pizza, Rokstar Chicken, Sumo Dog, Birrieria San Marcos, and Sidekicks.
-The format turns tasting into a multi-stop social activity spread across both festival weekends in Indio.
+Instead of one booth, attendees are directed to participating vendors across the grounds, including Prince Street Pizza, Rokstar Chicken, Sumo Dog, Birrieria San Marcos, and Sidekicks during both April festival weekends in Indio.

-Why is Buldak at Coachella 2026 a big deal?
+Why is Buldak returning to Coachella a big deal?

 Share This Article